aaron-mv-moore/indy-action-time/README.md

 The [Mayor's Action Center](https://www.indy.gov/activity/mayors-action-center-services) in Indianapolis, IN routes requests for services to the appropriate city department.
 [Request Indy](https://www.indy.gov/agency/mayors-action-center) is the point of contact with an online submisison form and phone number available for Indianapolis residents.
 This project seeks to explore and predict non-emergency service requests response time for residents of Indianapolis, IN.
 A non-technical explanation is available [ADD LINK]().
 A dashboard with the basic information is available [ADD LINK]().

 ## Goals
 * Identify the average time for a non-emergency service requests to be closed
 * Identify drivers of non-emergency service requests' response times
 * Identify areas of improvement for Mayor Action Center
-* Predict response timeframe for non-emergency service requests with a classification machine learning model
+* Predict response time frame for non-emergency service requests with a classification machine learning model

 ## Plan
 ### Acquire